IKyriazis/ikyriazis.github.io/_posts/2020-12-24-canvas-kicks.md

 The backend is written in NodeJS.
 I can't disclose the source code because there is sensitive information (like database access links).
 If you want to see specific parts of the code contact me through the methods found [here](https://ioannis.ky/).

 I use MongoDB as the database to store comments, users, messages and posts.
-In the database a post includes four fields: a post title, a date, a price, and the images field.
+In the database, a post consists of four fields: a post title, a date, a price, and the images field.
 The images field is a string that includes the location of the image that was uploaded with the post.
 If multiple images were uploaded with the post, the images field is a string of multiple locations of each image separated by a comma.
 Images are stored on the server.